Eisenstein degeneration of Euler systems

+From the control theorem for \'etale cohomology in (possibly non-cuspidal) Hida families proved in \cite{ohta99} (which is also valid, with the same proof, for compactly-supported cohomology), it follows that there is an open disc $U$ around $-2-r$ in weight space, and a finite-rank free $\cO(U)$-module with an action of $G_{\QQ}$, whose specialisation at a weight $\kappa \in U$ is the eigenspace $H^1_c(\overline{Y}, \sD_\kappa)[T = E_{\kappa+2}^{\mathrm{ord}}(\tau, \psi)]$.
+By applying Remark \ref{rmk:pstab} to the specialisation at each integer $k \ge 0$ in $U$ (and using the fact that such points are Zariski-dense in $U$), we see that this module must be of rank 1 over $\cO(U)$, and $G_{\QQ}$ acts on it by the character $\tau$.
+Specialising back to $\kappa = -2-r$ we obtain the result. \end{proof}

-\begin{remark} This shows that $H^1_c(\overline{Y}, \mathscr{D}_r)[T = f_\beta]$ must be one of the isomorphism classes (1) or (2) in \cref{thm:soule}.
+\begin{remark} This shows that the isomorphism class of $V^c(f_\beta)$ must be one of the isomorphism classes (1) or (2) in \cref{thm:soule}.
 We shall see shortly that it is in fact non-split, so it lies in the isomorphism class (2), and is not de Rham at $p$. \end{remark}